sem4-fullstack-javascript/Hand-in-Period-2/README.md

 console.warn() --> writes to stderr
 ```
 So in the Node console, you won’t be able to tell these logs apart unless you prepend a string with the level to the logs.

+### Logging frameworks

+Popular Node logging frameworks like Winston and Bunyan allow for log levels, easy toggling logs on and off based on environment, and sometimes (in the case of Winston) support for custom log levels that you as a developer can define.

+Logging frameworks will also (generally) support writing to more than just stdout/stderr

 ## ![Green](green.png)  Demonstrate a system using application logging and ![Yellow](yellow.png) “coloured” debug statements